William Peckover: During the mutiny and subsequent events

 On 28 April 1789, during the return voyage to England, Peckover had been on watch duty from midnight to 4:00 am and was still asleep when Fletcher Christian seized control of the ship.
-Peckover was confined to his cabin during the mutiny, and not allowed up on deck until Bligh and his loyalists were being cast off the ship into the 23-foot launch.
+Peckover was confined to his cabin during the mutiny.
+When he was allowed on deck, Bligh, along with 18 loyalists including Peckover, were cast off the ship into the 23-foot launch.
 Peckover was able to smuggle off the Bounty a pocket watch and with this Bligh was able to navigate until 2 June 1788, when Bligh's log records "The Gunner when he left the ship brought his watch with him and had regulated our time until today when unfortunately I found it stopt".
 The watch had become corroded by sea water.
 In appreciation Bligh gave Peckover a replacement and had it inscribed "Wm Peckover H.M.S.
 Bounty 1788 Cap.
 Bligh".

-Peckover survived the 3,500 nautical mile voyage in Bountys launch to the Dutch East Indies port of Coupang on Timor and later during the mutineers' court martial in Britain, testified in favour of Midshipman Peter Heywood.
+Peckover survived the 3618 nmi, seven-week voyage in Bountys launch to the Dutch East Indies port of Coupang on Timor and later during the mutineers' court martial in Britain, testified in favour of Midshipman Peter Heywood.

 In July 1792, Commodore Pasley, (Peter Heywood's uncle) planned to contact Peckover, who at the time was living in Woolwich.
 According to a footnote to the "Report of the Court Martial of Ten of the Mutineers", in May 1794, he was living at No. 13 Gun Alley, in Wapping, London.